fd0/grobi/README.md

 # grobi

-Watch for changes in outputs for the i3 window manager and react accordingly
+This program watches for changes in the available outputs (e.g. when a monitor is connected/disconnected) and will automatically configure the currently used outputs via RANDR according to configurable profiles.

 # Installation